eracoding/f3set_mobile_app/README.md

 ## Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please see our [TECHNICAL Guide](TECHNICAL.md) for details.

 ### Areas for Contribution
 - **Sport-Specific Features**: Additional tennis metrics and analytics